gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Aright, aright, I'm going."
 Maddy started walking.
 Wherever she was,
-she really hoped it had a bathroom.
+she really hoped it had a toilet.

 The sun broke through the clouds just as she reached the gate.
 What lay beyond made her gasp,